 After months of work between Oxford University Hospitals NHS Foundation Trust and the Department of Health and Social Care, on 1st July 2019, we were delighted to hear that the loan had been approved and construction would begin in Spring 2020.

-As you know, nothing about 2020 has gone as we expected due to the Covid-19 Pandemic and although the number of Covid-19 admissions has dropped significantly it’s important we remember that coronavirus remains present in our community and timescales may need to be revised should a third wave become apparent.
+As you know, nothing about 2020 and 2021 went as we expected due to the Covid-19 Pandemic.
+It’s important we remember that coronavirus remains present in our community and timescales may need to be revised.

 During the building work we will update our website and facebook page with images taken from the build webcam so that you can keep track of progress and see the structure taking shape.
 We will of course keep you updated with the key milestones of the build and as soon as time allows we will all come together to celebrate.